Bonfire Night – How to Preserve the Wildlife

 Pruning is another crucial aspect of landscape maintenance.
 Regularly trimming your plants not only keeps them looking neat and tidy but also promotes healthy growth.
 Removing dead or diseased branches helps prevent the spread of diseases and ensures that your plants receive adequate sunlight and airflow.

-Fertilizing is also essential to provide your plants with the necessary nutrients for optimal growth.
-Different plants have different nutritional requirements, so it’s important to choose the right fertilizer and follow the recommended application instructions.
+Fertilising is also essential to provide your plants with the necessary nutrients for optimal growth.
+Different plants have different nutritional requirements, so it’s important to choose the right fertiliser and follow the recommended application instructions.

 By incorporating these maintenance tasks into your routine, you can ensure that your landscape garden remains vibrant and beautiful throughout the seasons.